zeux/zeux.github.io/_posts/2026-04-30-quantizing-tangent-frames.md

 [^3]: Unit-length vectors are technically also a simplification; but again one that is commonly accepted.
 In some cases it can be useful to be able to represent zero-length tangent vectors; this can be incorporated via an extra bit or a sentinel value in some of the encodings described.
 MikkTSpace can also occasionally generate zero-length tangents although this is quite rare.
 [^4]: This requires slightly tweaking `w` when it's exactly equal to 0, and requires a bit of extra care if quantization is used.
 [^5]: Okay, this is a MikkTSpace special that is perhaps not hugely relevant here because it only shows up on UV-degenerate triangles where one or two corners have fallback tangents anyway, and these frames are not orthogonal.
 Still, you should probably switch to meshoptimizer's tangent space generation where this problem is fixed ;)
+[^6]: In fairness, the 3-byte representation seems specific to vertex animated meshes, where you probably don't notice the artifacts at all :)